 Following his surrender, Quanah was appointed chief by the Federal government.
 He enjoyed freedom, had many wives and children and became quite wealthy.
 He became close friends with a number of whites, including Samuel and Tom Burnett of the 6666 Ranch, Charles Goodnight of the J A Ranch, and others.

-Although his mother died, as did Quanah’s brother Pecos and sister Topsana (meaning prairie flower) within a few years after Cynthia’s recapture.
+His mother died, as did Quanah’s brother Pecos and sister Topsana (meaning prairie flower) within a few years after Cynthia’s recapture.
 By all accounts, although Cynthia never was happy to be reunited with her white relatives, Quanah is known to have become well acquainted with them and and even stayed with them on occasion.

 Quanah died in 1911 at his residence, Star House, in southern Oklahoma and was first interred at Post Oak Cemetery near Cache, Oklahoma.
 In 1957, his remains were reinterred at Fort Sill Post Cemetery, along with Cynthia, his two siblings and others in his family.